MycroftAI/documentation/_pages/picroft.md

 #### Booting up Picroft

-Once you've burned the Micro SD card, insert the Micro SD card into the Micro SD card slot on the Raspberry Pi.
+Once you've burned the disk image to the Micro SD card, insert the Micro SD card into the Micro SD card slot on the Raspberry Pi.
 Plug in your microphone, speakers, and if you're using a monitor and/or keyboard, plug these in too.

 Next, plug in the power and switch the power on.

+Our next step is to connect Picroft to the internet.

 ####  Getting Picroft connected to the internet using a network cable